Robotics-Sensors/bellande_humanoid_robot_intelligence_control_system_tools/README.md

 Welcome to the {BR&SRI} Humanoid Robot Intelligence Control System Demos repository!
 Here, we invite you to delve into the fascinating world of humanoid robotics, showcasing the innovative capabilities of our intelligent control system.

-## 💻 Functionality To Switch from ROS to ROS2 Checkout The Below Repository
+## 💻 Functionality To Switch from ROS to ROS2 Checkout The Below Repository & ROS/ROS2 Extensions

 [![Toggle ROS Versions](https://img.shields.io/badge/Toggle%20ROS%20Versions-Explore%20ROS%20and%20ROS2%20migration-blue?style=for-the-badge&logo=ros&color=blue)](https://github.com/Robotics-Sensors/ros_extension/)